-- 4.10 The Council's Financial Strategy was approved at Finance Council on 28th February 2022.
+- 4.10 The Council's Financial Strategy was approved at Finance Council on 27th February 2023.
 It provides a framework for the delivery of a sustainable budget over the medium term.
 The Strategy includes, for context, a review of the environment the Council is operating within, an assessment of the Council's current financial positions, details of the Council's Medium Term Financial Plan (MTFP) and the assumptions upon which it is based, those matters that are likely to affect the Council's finances and an outline strategy Grow, Charge, Save, Stop which, if implemented, should lead to the Council having a sustainable budget over the medium term. - 4.11 The MTFP is updated at least annually and reflects a three year assessment of the council's spending plans and associated funding.
 It includes the ongoing implications of approved budgets and service levels and the revenue costs of the Council's Capital Programme, as well as the management of debt and investments.
-An update on the Council's MTFP covering the three year period 2022/23 to 2024/25 was reported to Finance Council in February 2022.
-The report outlined a residual savings requirement over the plan period of c£6m.
+An update on the Council's MTFP covering the three year period 2023/24 to 2025/26 was reported to Finance Council in February 2023.
 The Plan is underpinned by various assumptions, details of which were included in the Financial Strategy together with an assessment of the main risks to the plan and some scenario planning. - 4.12 In this context, Councillors will be aware of the progress made on the implementation of savings in previous budget rounds.
 It is considered that most of the savings which can readily be achieved have been made and that any subsequent proposals will be challenging.
-As set out by the Local Government Association in their report following a Peer Review of the Council, the Council should 'take a whole Council approach to the budget process across different service and portfolio areas to ensure resources align to key priorities and desired outcomes'. - 4.13 Work on the development of options will start early in the new municipal year to providing sufficient opportunity for these to be considered in detail.
+As set out by the Local Government Association in their report following a Peer Review of the Council, the Council should 'take a whole Council approach to the budget process across different service and portfolio areas to ensure resources align to key priorities and desired outcomes'.

+4.13 Work on the development of options to address future year's budget gaps are ongoing.
 The Council has a good track record of delivering savings